ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/best-practices.md

 There is no magic or trick to fool spam detections.
 So the only way to avoid getting your messages blocked is not to send spam messages.

-Follows are some best practices and guidelines which would help you increase your SMS performance.
+Following are some best practices and guidelines which would help you increase your SMS performance.

 * Get recipient's permission and attention
 * Increase and maintain response rate